Skip to content

 Things not to Do:

-• Don’t expect that you will walk through meadows alone, or you will be able to take photos alone.
-It’s not so true.
+• Don’t expect that you will walk through meadows alone or you will be able to take photos alone.
+It’s not so confirmed.
 This place is one of the most popular tourist destinations in New Zealand.
 Crowds will be there wherever you want.

 • Don’t go there without booking your online ticket.
 It could be sold out on-site.

-• Don’t miss your opportunity to indulge yourself in the whole life of Hobbiton by booking an evening banquet tour.
-But be sure that you come here at the right time because this event happens only 4 days a week.
+• Don’t miss your opportunity to indulge in Hobbiton’s life by booking an evening banquet tour.
+But be sure you come here at the right time because this event happens only four days a week.

 Pro Tip: It would be a brilliant idea to come here after reading the novel, and that would be significant if you want to be more excited about the exciting particulars you are about to see here.